lyuwenhan/minecraft-java-edition-mods/boat-utils/README.md

 A client-side Fabric mod that adds configurable boat camera and movement utilities.

+**This project is completely unrelated to [OpenBoatUtils](https://modrinth.com/mod/openboatutils).
+If you were looking for that project, please make sure you are visiting the [correct project](https://modrinth.com/mod/openboatutils).**

 ## Features

 - Unlocks the vanilla boat camera rotation limit